dwaned/max-profit-calculator/README.md

 Challenge:
 - Given 2 Arrays containing the current price and the forecasted future price of a set of stocks,
 - When a value of savings is entered
-- Then the system should choose which combination of indices to choose so that from the given value of savings. the maximum profit is returned.
+- Then the system should output which combination of indices from the first Array to choose so that with the available savings amount, the maximum profit is returned.

 The inputs are:
  - Savings: An Integer representing a monetary value